buildbot/buildbot/master/docs/developer/master-worker-msgpack.rst

 This command will create a directory on the worker.
 It will also create any intervening directories required.

-``path``
+``paths``
-    Value is a string.
+    Value is a list of strings.
-    It specifies an absolute path of a directory to create.
+    It specifies absolute paths of directories to create.

     If command succeeded, worker will send ``rc`` value 0 as an ``update`` message ``args`` key-value pair.